SolomonAnkomah/embedsystem/src/content/blog/getting-started-with-raspberrypi.md

 The Raspberry Pi is a low-cost, credit-card-sized computer developed by the Raspberry Pi Foundation.
 It’s designed to promote computer science education and is versatile enough for various DIY projects, from robotics to media centers.
 Popular models include:
-  - Raspberry Pi 4 Model B: Powerful and versatile, ideal for most projects.
+  - **Raspberry Pi 4 Model B:** Powerful and versatile, ideal for most projects.
-   - Raspberry Pi Zero 2 W: Ultra-small and lightweight, perfect for compact projects.
+   - **Raspberry Pi Zero 2 W:** Ultra-small and lightweight, perfect for compact projects.
-   - Raspberry Pi 400: A computer built into a keyboard, great for beginners.
+   - **Raspberry Pi 400:** A computer built into a keyboard, great for beginners.

 #### What You Need to Get Started

 Before diving into your Raspberry Pi, gather the following essentials:

-1. Raspberry Pi Board: Choose a model that suits your needs.
+1. **Raspberry Pi Board:** Choose a model that suits your needs.
 For general purposes, the Raspberry Pi zero 2 W is a great and affordable choice.

-2. MicroSD Card: You’ll need a microSD card (16GB or larger) to store the operating system and files.
+2. **MicroSD Card:** You’ll need a microSD card (16GB or larger) to store the operating system and files.
 Look for a Class 10 card for better performance.

-3. Power Supply: Each Raspberry Pi model requires a specific power supply.
+3. **Power Supply:** Each Raspberry Pi model requires a specific power supply.
 For instance, the Raspberry Pi 4 needs a USB-C power adapter with at least 3A output.

-4. Input/Output Devices
+4. **Input/Output Devices**
    - Monitor: Any HDMI-compatible display.
    - Keyboard and Mouse: USB or wireless devices work well.

-5. HDMI Cable: Connect your Raspberry Pi to the monitor.
+5. **HDMI Cable:** Connect your Raspberry Pi to the monitor.

-6. Case (Optional): A case protects your Raspberry Pi and keeps it cool.
+6. **Case (Optional):** A case protects your Raspberry Pi and keeps it cool.
 Some cases come with built-in fans or heatsinks.

 #### Setting Up Your Raspberry Pi

 1. Install the Operating System

    The official operating system for Raspberry Pi is Raspberry Pi OS (formerly Raspbian).
 Follow these steps to install it:
-   - Download Raspberry Pi Imager:Visit the [official website](https://www.raspberrypi.com/software/) and download the Raspberry Pi Imager for your computer.
+   - **Download Raspberry Pi Imager:** Visit the [official website](https://www.raspberrypi.com/software/) and download the Raspberry Pi Imager for your computer.
-   - Prepare the microSD Card: Insert the microSD card into your computer using an adapter.
+   - **Prepare the microSD Card:** Insert the microSD card into your computer using an adapter.
-   - Flash the OS: Open Raspberry Pi Imager, select:
+   - **Flash the OS:** Open Raspberry Pi Imager, select:
-      - OS: Choose Raspberry Pi OS (32-bit recommended).
+      - **OS:** Choose Raspberry Pi OS (32-bit recommended).
-      - Storage: Select your microSD card.
+      - **Storage:** Select your microSD card.
       - Click “Write” to begin the installation.
-   - Insert the microSD Card: Once flashing is complete, insert the card into the Raspberry Pi.
+   - **Insert the microSD Card:** Once flashing is complete, insert the card into the Raspberry Pi.

 2. Connect Hardware
    - Attach your keyboard, mouse, and HDMI cable.